Mrspaceowl/OvalPlay/README.md

 # OvalPlay

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+It uses the experiment ivy renderer and hence will now work on Windows machines.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --aot` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files. `ng serve` will not work for this project.

 ## Code scaffolding